Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Experimental Results

 \subsection{Mass $\rightarrow$ Inria}

-Table~\ref{tab:MassToInria} summarizes the results of some methods for the shift from Mass to Inria, including AdaptSegNet \cite{tsai2018learning}, CycleGan-FCAN \cite{zhang2018fully} and our stepwise experiments: SRS, SRS + PDC, SRS + ODC, SRDA-Net.
-The bold values denote the best scores in the column.
+The experimental results of the mothods mentioned above for the shift from Mass to Inria are summarized in Table~\ref{tab:MassToInria}, including AdaptSegNet \cite{Tsai2018Learning}, CycleGan-FCAN \cite{Zhang2018Fully} and our stepwise experiments: NoAdapt, SRS, SRS + PDC, SRS + ODC, SRDA-Net.
+The bold values denote the best scores in the corresponding column.

-From the results, we can see that our proposed method (SRDA-Net) achieved the best result: IoU of 52.8\%.
-Based on the same training strategy, result (52.8\%) of SRDA-Net outperforms that of AdaptSegNet (best result of 48.5\%) and CycleGan-FCAN (best result of 49.7\%).
-As for the results of the three methods with no adaptation, SRS improves the IoU (from 32.9\% to 36.7\%, increasing by 3.8\%) significantly, which shows the effectiveness of combining image super-resolution in segmentation network.

-Further, the adaptation results of the three methods outperform their corresponding results of NoAdapt.
-Moreover, in order to explore the effect of resolution difference on the domain adaptation results, we construct experiments on two training data settings (source domain: Mass, target domain: Downsampled Inria; source domain: Upsampled Mass, target domain: Inria) for each comparison method.
-From the results, we find that the setting (source domain: Upsampled Mass, target domain: Inria) achieves more better result, which confirms that when the resolution difference between the source and target domains is larger, the gain obtained by eliminating the resolution difference is greater than the error introduced by interpolation.
+From the Table~\ref{tab:MassToInria}, it can be seen that our proposed method (SRDA-Net) achieves the best result: IoU of 52.8\%.
+Under the same training condition, result (52.8\%) of SRDA-Net outperforms that of AdaptSegNet (best result of 48.5\%) and CycleGan-FCAN (best result of 49.7\%), increased by $8.87\%$ and $6.24\%$ respectively.
+Moreover, in order to explore the effect of resolution problem on the domain adaptation results, we construct experiments on two training data settings (source domain: Mass, target domain: Downsampled Inria; source domain: Upsampled Mass, target domain: Inria) for each comparison method.
+From the results, we observe that the setting (source domain: Upsampled Mass, target domain: Inria) achieves better result, which confirms that when the resolution difference between the source and target domains is larger, the gain obtained by eliminating the resolution difference is greater than the error introduced by interpolation.
 In comparison, our method does not need to consider this, and obtained better results.

+As for the results compared with baseline method, the adaptation results of the three methods outperform their corresponding results of NoAdapt.
+Besides, SRS improves the IoU significantly, from 31.9\% to 36.7\%, increasing by 4.8\% , which shows the effectiveness of combining image super-resolution in segmentation network to eliminate the resolution gap between source and target domains.